Firelack/Roses-Trades/README.md

 ### 🌍 Multiplayer & Trading

-- [ ] In multiplayer, ensure roses must be sent before being used.  (not sure)
 - [ ] Add a "gift" or "rose sending" system between players.
-- [ ] Prevent exploits (duplication/rollback issues).
+- [ ] These gift could not be send back or to an other player.

 ### ☁️ Cosmetics Sharing & Customization